lingaoliu105/lingaoliu105.github.io/_posts/2024-10-04-metaprogramming-magic-with-class-getitem-in-python.md

 Modifying the class directly can lead to unexpected behavior if multiple type arguments are used.
 To avoid this, a better approach is to return a new class or a proxy object that encapsulates the type argument.

-Here’s a more robust version:
+Here's a more robust version:

 ```python
 class BaseContainer: